Abazer22/stock-analysis/README.md

 ### and DQ has the lower return during the whole year
 ### SPWR has the higher voulumes during the whole year
 # CONCLUSION
-EVEN DQ has best return 2017 still is not good optin to invest on it since has the lower retun in 2018
+## EVEN DQ has best return 2017 still is not good optin to invest on it since has the lower retun in 2018
+## DQ very risky stock to invest the whole money
+## ENPH and RUN the only 2 stocks has postive return during 2017 and 2018